TVA in Kentucky

 - In Kentucky, TVA operates one hydroelectric dam (Kentucky Dam), eight combustion turbines (in Marshall County), and two coal-fired power plants (Paradise and Shawnee), providing a combined generating capacity of more than 4,520 megawatts.

-- TVA operates a 41-kilowatt site at Lovers Lane soccer complex in Bowling Green.
+- TVA operates a 41-kilowatt solar site at Lovers Lane soccer complex in Bowling Green.

 Land and Water Stewardship